WassimHedfi/kitbot/README.md

    - The red LED will indicate the power status.

 3. **Using the Bluetooth:**
-   - Pair your smartphone with KitBot using Bluetooth (HC-05).
+   - Pair your smartphone with KitBot using Bluetooth (Kit-Bot).
    - Enter the pairing code: `kitbot`.

 ## Example Codes